The best observations were made around 11-12pm the evening of 25 March 1996 CST (26 March 1996 0500-0600 UTC). Observers were Brent and Jan Hugh.

 So our observation was actually impossible!
 Or was it . . .

 The Ulysses probe--in a complete different part of the solar system on a mission unrelated to Comet Hyakute--had an amazing chance encounter with Comet Hyakutake's tail in April 1996, detailed in this fascinating article.
-A closer examination of the dyanamics of the solar wind, which drives distribution of particles in the tail, shows that on March 25-16, 1996, and through Hyakutake's orbit, the tail had a distinct curve.
+A closer examination of the dynamics of the solar wind, which drives distribution of particles in the tail, shows that on March 25-16, 1996, and through Hyakutake's orbit, the tail had a distinct curve.

 Snip from Imperial College London's animation of the about Comet Hyakutake tail.
 It curves distincly leftwards from the straight line extended out from the sun to the comet, meaning that the tail would extend further from an Earth observer's viewpoint.